MartinPankraz/sap-hacker-in-a-day/README.md

 > [!TIP]
 >🏆Finish the final quest, collect the pass phrase, and redeem it to claim [your badge](https://dsagwsrgb4f3.z1.web.core.windows.net/) 😎

-## What to expect
+## What else to expect

 When you are lucky enough to have signed-up to a guided experience with us like with [this DSAG event](https://dsagnet.de/event/sap-hacker-fur-einen-halben-tag), we will be providing the SAP system and Microsoft + Azure environment for you.

-If not, you will find the preliminary steps to setup the lab for participants [here](./student/README.md#when-not-in-a-guided-workshop-ensure-you-have).
+If not, you will find the preliminary steps to setup the lab yourself [here](./student/README.md#when-not-in-a-guided-workshop-ensure-you-have).

 ## 📌Buckle up and start your lab [**👉here**](student/README.md)📌